 The semi open impeller is very similar in its design to the closed impeller.
 The one major difference is the absence of the front shroud.
 The vanes of a semi open impeller are supported by a back shroud only and the impeller is completely void of a front shroud.
 In the absence of a front impeller shroud, the front wear plate completes the tunnel used to accelerate the slurry within the pump.

 The third and slightly less common slurry impeller is the recessed impeller.
 Often called “torque flow” impellers, they create a centrifugal force in a unique manner.
 Instead of accelerating liquid down the vanes, these impellers use the vanes to create a hydraulic coupling.
 The coupling then spins the slurry within the casing, thereby creating the centrifugal force required to create discharge pressure.
-The drawing below illustrates this principle.

 With the vanes basically out of the normal flow path, erosion is minimized and the vanes do not need to be as thick as they have to with other impeller styles.
 In fact, finer blades increase efficiency and are therefore often deemed more desirable.